20-50 Million People are Injured or Disabled Every Year

 During the legal process, you will need to prove that the defendant’s negligence or recklessness caused your catastrophic injury.
 You will also need to request damages to include economic and non-economic damages caused by your catastrophic injury.
 You can seek to recover payment for your past and future medical bills and lost wages as well as compensation for the emotional pain and suffering caused by your catastrophic injury.

 If you have suffered a catastrophic injury, time is of the essence.
-Contact the law firm of James A Rice, PC, today to schedule your initial consultation and learn how we can fight for your right to compensation.
+Contact our experienced legal team today to schedule your initial consultation and learn how we can fight for your right to compensation.